 Asset-heavy operations with fleets and heavy equipment in the field

-A construction Enterprise Resource Planning (ERP) system routes every estimate, purchase, timesheet, and progress bill through one database so executives, project managers, and finance teams work from the same data in real time.
+A construction Enterprise Resource Planning (ERP) system routes every estimate, purchase, timesheet, and progress bill through one database.
+That gives executives, project managers, and finance teams the same numbers in real time.

-Note: NetSuite's native project module (SuiteProjects) handles project accounting well, but lacks retainage, AIA-style billing, construction estimating, and dedicated subcontractor bid management.
-These are where Full Clarity Construction for NetSuite adds essential construction-specific capability.
+Note: NetSuite's native project module, SuiteProjects, handles project accounting well.
+But it does not cover retainage, AIA-style billing, construction estimating, or dedicated subcontractor bid management.
+Full Clarity Construction for NetSuite adds those construction-specific features.

-Effective job costing is the foundation of construction financial management.
-If you cannot see the true cost of a project by phase, cost code, or task, you will struggle to bid competitively and manage risk.
+Good job costing is the foundation of construction finance.
+If teams cannot see true costs by phase, cost code, or task, it becomes harder to bid well and control risk.

 NetSuite tracks costs by: